Above, Jean Miro.

 Charles G. Dawes, vice-president under Calvin Coolidge and recipient of the 1925 Nobel Peace Prize.

-That is to say, he wrote the melody in 1911.
+He wrote that melody in 1911.
 Forty years later somebody named Carl Sigman came along and added lyrics.
-In 1958 Tommy Edwards took it to #1….